ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
-A Modern WebView Alternative: AndroidX Browser for Jetpack Compose - <a href="https://medium.com/@mubaraknative/a-modern-webview-alternative-androidx-browser-for-jetpack-compose-0e99f84cf28a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Flutter Payslip Viewer with In-App WebView and Sharing Options - <a href="https://medium.com/@codewithraj/building-a-flutter-payslip-viewer-with-in-app-webview-and-sharing-options-e5f8283a6dfa" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mubarak Native`**
+✍️ **posted by `Raj Jani`**

-<blockquote>Welcome back!
-In this article, we are going to learn what is androidx.browser library, and how it is the best way to display web content in…</blockquote>
+<blockquote>Hey there, Flutter enthusiasts!
+Have you ever wanted to integrate a feature-rich WebView into your app that lets users seamlessly view and…</blockquote>

 <h3>2.
 Everything about WebView in Flutter - <a href="https://medium.com/@MarvelApps_/everything-about-webview-in-flutter-ab56a2315f0f" target="_blank" rel="noopener noreferrer">link</a></h3>